LordAshes/SPICE-Web-based-SCADA-system-/README.md

 * Copy contents into the wwwroot (or equivalent) folder
 * Run the server with: php SpiceServer\Server\SpireServer.php
 * Run the client with the browser url: http:\\server\\SpiceServer\Client.html

+Known Limitations:

+The provided client source code both writes data and visualizes the database stored data.
+There is no implementation of a connector to field equipment.
+When collecting data from actual field equipment, the field devices would either communicate over websockets (just like the client) or, for higher performance, write diretcly to the server database.
+The current implementation supports either interface but no implementation code is currently provided.

+Coming Soon:
+* Sample code for implementing both styles of interfaces to collect data from field equipment.
+* Alarm Server functionality
+* Alarm Banner functionality
+* Trend Banner functionality